 - 6.1 Given the size of an ocean region, some form of selectivity in receiving and printing the various messages is required.
-All ships within the footprint of a selected satellite will receive area calls, however, they will only be displayed and printed by those receivers that recognize both: - .1 the fixed geographical area (NAVAREA/METAREA), user defined area as appropriate; and - .2 for coastal warnings, the coastal warning area and the subject indicator for the message. - 6.2 The message format includes an instruction which enables the EGC receiver to display and print only those messages which relate to its present position, to the intended route, or to the aforementioned areas as programmed by the operator. - 6.3 For coastal warning areas messages, the registered information provider must ensure that the preamble includes the B_1 code identifier allocated for the particular area, along with the appropriate B_2 code subject indicator (see section 13.4).
-The EGC receiver can be set to reject messages concerning certain optional subjects which may not be required by the ship.
-Receivers also use the B_2 code subject indicator to identify coastal warnings which, because of their importance, may NOT be rejected. - 6.4 Reception of certain types of messages, such as shore-to-ship distress alerts, SAR information, meteorological warnings and forecasts and navigational warnings, addressed to a geographical area within which the EGC receiver is located, is mandatory and cannot be suppressed by ships in the affected area. - 6.5 The Iridium EGC system allows several input parameters to support MSI and SAR information transmissions: - .1 Delivery Area (Predefined or Dynamic) - .2 User Group (Optional) - .3 Message Priority (Distress, Urgency, Safety and Routine) - .4 Delivery Method (Immediate or Scheduled) - .5 Echo (Up to 2) - .6 Repeat (Number of Instances) - .7 Scheduled transmissions may be cancelled by notifying the system
+All ships within the footprint of a selected satellite will receive area calls, however, they will only be displayed and printed by those receivers that recognize both: - .1 the fixed geographical area (NAVAREA/METAREA), user defined area as appropriate; and - .2 for coastal warnings, the coastal warning area and the subject indicator for the message. - 6.2 The message format includes a preamble_an instruction which enables the EGC receiver to display and print only those messages which relate to its present position, to the intended route, or to the aforementioned areas as programmed by the operator. - 6.3 For coastal warning areas messages, the registered information provider must ensure that the preamble includes the B_1 code identifier allocated for the particular area, along with the appropriate B_2 code subject indicator (see section 13.4).
+The EGC receiver can be set to reject messages concerning certain optional subjects which may not be required by the ship (e.g. LORAN messages may be rejected in a ship which is not fitted with a LORAN receiver).
+Receivers also use the B_2 code subject indicator to identify coastal warnings which, because of their importance, may NOT be rejected. - 6.4 Reception of certain types of messages, such as shore-to-ship distress alerts, SAR information, meteorological warnings and forecasts and navigational warnings, addressed to a geographical area within which the EGC receiver is located, is mandatory and cannot be suppressed by ships in the affected area.
+These messages are identified by the C2 service codes: 00, 04, 14, 24, 31, 34 and 44 (see annex 4). - 6.5 The Iridium EGC system allows several input parameters to support MSI and SAR information transmissions: - .1 Delivery Area (Predefined or Dynamic) - .2 User Group (Optional) - .3 Message Priority (Distress, Urgency, Safety and Routine) - .4 Delivery Method (Immediate or Scheduled) - .5 Echo (Up to 2) - .6 Repeat (Number of Instances)

-- 6.6 There are three methods of identifying the destination delivery area for an Iridium EGC transmission, including pre-defined areas such as NAVAREA/METAREAs, sub-areas and coastal areas, or specific ad hoc user-defined areas. - 6.7 Messages can be addressed to user defined areas, which may be circular or rectangular in shape.
+- .7 Scheduled transmissions may be cancelled by notifying the system - 6.6 There are three methods of identifying the destination delivery area for an Iridium EGC transmission, including pre-defined areas such as NAVAREA/METAREAs, sub-areas and coastal areas, or specific ad hoc user-defined areas. - 6.7 Messages can be addressed to user defined areas, which may be circular or rectangular in shape.
 A circular area is described by latitude and longitude of the centre in degrees and radius of the circle in nautical miles.
 A rectangular area is described by latitude and longitude of the south-west corner in degrees and extension in degrees to the north and east of the rectangle.
 Each satellite has a "footprint" of approximately 4 500 km diameter, and comprises 48 "spot beams" of approximately 400 km diameter.
 Each beam within a footprint overlaps, as do the beams from adjacent satellites.
 The Iridium system dynamically uses the most appropriate combination of beams and satellites for the delivery area required.